tejas0208/Miniproject-DSA/README.md

 Created new data type for multiple precision integers using linked lists

-Used gmp library for quick modular exponentiation and prime no generation
+Used gmp library for quick modular exponentiation and prime number generation

 Being a slow algorithm RSA is not primarily used for file encryption but for securing symmetric keys